musicalculinarists/beautiful-jekyll/_posts/2020-25-03-Childish_Gambino_3_15_20.md

 > Everything is give and take, oh, oh

 (Oops, copied all the lyrics)
 I’m not sold on the point of the last 2 minutes though, like a couple of the other songs on this album this one’s a bit long.
+{: .box-note}
 Still a good one though.

 **24.19**
 The song is exactly as it’s lyrics indicate–*sweet!* I *love* this one.
 The distortions on Glover’s voice are so fucking nice—at times it sounds almost like an instrument / synth in and of itself.
 It feels groovy and swaying and jazzy, and the repetition of: *“Sweet thing!”* through the chorus is just a rush of joy and I-wanna-sway-in-the-afternoon sunlight.
 The thudding of the bass and the plucking electric guitar are in perfect time.